Study Abroad - Cambridge, England

-APPLICATIONS: Applications are available by December 1st each year and are accepted until Feburary 1st.
+APPLICATIONS: Applications are available by November 1st and are due by December 1st each year.
 After each application is assessed, the student may be invited to come in for an interview.
-Selection is made by the IBATS faculty around February 15th and input and clearance is also gathered from Student Life, Student Financial Services and the Registrar.
+Selection is made by the IBATS faculty around December 10th and input and clearance is also gathered from Student Life, Student Financial Services and the Registrar.

-MEETINGS: Interested students are strongly encouraged to set up a meeting with Katy Wehr to discuss the program, prior to submitting an application.
+MEETINGS: Interested students are strongly encouraged to set up a meeting with Larry Ligocki to discuss the program, prior to submitting an application.
 In late January each year, the students who studied at Ridley Hall the previous fall give their trip report.
 It is important for interested applicants to attend this meeting.

-CONTACT: Katy Wehr, Office Manager for the Institute for Biblical and Theological Studies.
-Email, or 612-343-4767, or stop by her office Miller Hall # 248.
+CONTACT: Larry Ligocki, Administrative Assistant for the Institute for Biblical and Theological Studies.
+Email, or 612-343-4767, or stop by his office Miller Hall # 248.

 NCU students who take part in this program will live at Ridley Hall and participate in its community and worship life while attending a full schedule of classes through the Cambridge University Divinity Faculty.
 This includes participating in daily morning chapel, small groups and other college functions.
 Ridley Hall is one of several theological colleges in Cambridge that all take classes together, so while functioning as a Ridley student, NCU participants will also be in class with students from the Methodist, Reformed, Anglo-Catholic, Catholic and Orthodox schools.
 This is can be exciting, frustrating and stretching all at the same time!
 Past NCU participants have returned to NCU with an appreciation for what all Christians have in common but with a renewed appreciation for their Evangelical and Pentecostal roots.